citrix/terraform-provider-citrix/docs/resources/policy_set.md

 Required:

 - `allowed` (Boolean) Indicate the filtered policy is allowed or denied if the filter condition is met.

-Read-Only:

-- `id` (String) Id of the branch repeater policy filter.

 <a id="nestedatt--policies--client_ip_filters"></a>